 Depreciation and asset value

 When you buy equipment, it depreciates on your books over time.
+Ownership also allows your practice to claim depreciation deductions for tax purposes, which can provide significant tax savings and help offset the costs of long-term investment.
 That affects your balance sheet strength and how lenders view your debt-to-asset ratios.
 Leased equipment (in operating leases) doesn’t show up as an asset, so it won’t contribute to your practice’s net worth—but it also won’t depreciate.

 Maintenance and repair responsibilities